d347h-eth/terraforms/README.md

 # Terraforms

-Studying the code from (Terraforms by Mathcastles)[https://opensea.io/collection/terraforms].
+Studying the code from [Terraforms by Mathcastles](https://opensea.io/collection/terraforms).

 ## Motivation